eriknyquist/nedry/README.rst

    Fetch a trivia question from opentdb.com and allow all discord users to provide an answer until the time limit is up.
-Whoever provides the correct answer first wins, and if the correct answer is not provided, then nobody wins.
-Also keeps track of scores (number of wins) by discord user ID.
+Whoever provides the correct answer first gets 2 points, and any other correct answers that came after that get 1 point.
+   If the correct answer is not provided, then no points are awarded.

    [time_limit] should be replaced with the desired time limit for the question, in seconds.
    This parameter is optional; if no time limit is provided then a time limit of 60 seconds